House Work (song)

 "House Work" is a song by English DJ and record producer Jax Jones featuring vocals from Mike Dunn and British singer MNEK.
 The song was released as a digital download on 1 July 2016, through Polydor Records in the United Kingdom.
-The song has peaked at number 85 on the UK Singles Chart.
+The song peaked at number 85 on the UK Singles Chart.
 The single cover is Jones' first to resemble everyday commercial products, in this case the cover resembles a bottle of washing up liquid.